harding/old-docs-history-bitcoin.org/en/developer-guide.md

 {% autocrossref %}

 In order to send a transaction to a peer, an `inv` message is sent.
 If a `getdata` response message is received the transaction is sent using `tx`.
 The peer receiving this transaction also forwards the transaction in the same manner, given that it is a valid transaction.
-If the transaction is not put into a block for an extended period of time, it will be dropped from mempool, and the sending client will have to re-broadcast the message.
+If the transaction is not put into a block for an extended period of time, it will be dropped from mempool, and the client of origin will have to re-broadcast the message.

 {% endautocrossref %}